Waziup/learning-center-content/content/en/solutions/fire_smoke_detection/guide.md

 **Step \#4:** Combining Sensing, Alarm and Lora Communication
 =============================================================

-At this point, we want to the WaziDev to constantly update Wazicloud with the current state of the Sensors through Wazigate.
+At this point, we want the WaziDev to constantly update Wazicloud with the current state of the Sensors through Wazigate.

 **NOTE:** Make sure to have a configured gateway up and running before uploading this next code.
 Kindly see the lectures under **Module 5 Lecture 2** for how to setup a Waziup Gateway.